Employment

 Germany Federal Ministry of Labor and Social Affairs can declare specific collective bargaining agreements (“CBA”) as generally binding.
 Keeping such aside, the only reasonable way how CBAs come into binding effect is that the contracts refer to it or that company concluded CBAs that shall apply.
 It is not mandatory to form a works council.
 Employees and operations with more than five employees may elect a works council.
 However, always an initiative by the employees is required to start the founding of a works council.

 Works councils do not exist in Hong Kong.
-Employee representation in Hong Kong is implemented through trade unions.
+Employee representation in Hong Kong is implemented through trade unions, although even if a deal is struck between a trade union and an employer, the terms of that deal will not automatically be binding on the members of the union.

 Hungary Collective agreements can theoretically be concluded at the workplace level, at the professional/technical level, at the class level, at the sectoral level, at the territorial level or at the national level.
 Currently the micro level counts as dominant in Hungary, the professional or national level is not present yet.
 According to the Hungarian Central Statistical Office’s statistics approximately one third of the employees fall within the scope of a collective agreement (those individuals being mainly employed in the public sector) and approximately one tenth of the employees is a member of a member council.